DNSControl

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-They serve adjacent needs but don't currently overlap on shipped themes.
-Resend is currently shipping more aggressively (velocity 5.0 vs 2.5), with 0 editorial sparks in the last 30 days against 0.
+Both compete on the same themes — mcp, developer-experience — within Infra & APIs.
+Resend is currently shipping more aggressively (velocity 6.3 vs 0.0), with 1 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top DatoCMS alternatives in Infra & APIs are ranked by recent ship velocity.
 Browse the "DatoCMS alternatives" section above for the current picks, or visit /alternatives/datocms for the full list with editorial commentary on each.